29,217 people have already pledged to help end mountaintop removal.

 Information Sources for "What's My Connection?"

-The "What's My Connection?" feature was built from a variety of data sources that were compiled by Appalachian Voices between September and November of 2007.
-Connection results are based on all coal purchases by coal-based electricity providers between 2002 and 2006.
+The “What’s My Connection?” feature was built from a variety of data sources that were compiled by Appalachian Voices between September 2007 to 2015.
+Connection results are based on all coal purchases by coal-based electricity providers for 2013 (the EIA’s most recent data.)

 Specific sources of data for the "What's My Connection?" feature are listed below.